 Click here for an infographic to learn more

-At Mayo Clinic, you'll receive care from a team of doctors that works together to understand your goals and meet your needs as a whole person.
+At Mayo Clinic, you'll receive care from a team of doctors that works together to understand your goals and meet all of your needs.

-There are many hematologists working at Mayo Clinic campuses and some are dedicated to caring for people with multiple myeloma.
+There are many hematologists working at Mayo Clinic campuses.
+Some are dedicated to caring for people with multiple myeloma.
 The large number of experts means that your doctor can take the time to get to know you and carefully customize your treatments to meet your goals.

 Your care team may include:

-Having all of this expertise in a single place, focused on you, means that you're not just getting one opinion — your care is discussed among the team, your test results are available quickly, and appointments are coordinated so that you can get answers in a matter of days.
+Having all this expertise in a single place, focused on you, means that you're not just getting one opinion.
+Your care is discussed among the team.
+At Mayo Clinic, your test results are available quickly and appointments are coordinated so that you can get answers in a matter of days.

 Advanced diagnosis and treatment

 Keeping multiple myeloma under control.